jbuechs/seemore/README.md

   - Visually appealing and polished

 ### Final Submission
-- Deployed to Heroku and link included in the Pull Request
+- Deployed to Heroku and link included in the Pull Request and README
 - No major bugs
 - Minor bugs noted as Github issues

 ### Added Fun!
   - Automatically pulls in Twitter timeline feed for the authenticated user
   - Automatically pulls in Instagram timeline feed for the authenticated user
+  - Use any additional APIs not in your chosen two for authentication or feed aggregation
-  - Uses **cron** to periodically update feeds without duplication
+  - Use **cron** to periodically update feeds without duplication
-  - Allows Users to share favorite stories back to social media services
+  - Allow Users to share favorite stories back to social media services